 - Staff are granted access to personal data on a need-to-know basis only;

 - BSO has appointed a Senior Information Risk Owner (SIRO) who is accountable for the management of all information assets and any associated risks and incidents, and a Personal Data Guardian (PDG) who is responsible for the management of employee and any patient information/confidentiality.
 Deputy SIROs have also been appointed in directorates and local Information Asset officers (IAOs) have been appointed as part of its Information Governance arrangements.
-BSO is also currently also considering the appointment of a Data Protection Officer (DPO);
+BSO has also appointed a Data Protection Officer (DPO);

 - All staff are required to undertake information governance training every 2 years.
 The training provided ensures that staff are aware of their information governance responsibilities and follow best practice guidelines to ensure the necessary safeguards and appropriate use of personal information;